• 905 South Ann St, Mobile, AL 36605

 International Expansion

-By 1970 the company was expanding internationally in the European and Middle-Eastern dredging markets.
-Leading into one of the most successful periods in the company's history, the steel industry also became a significant Mobile Pulley customer.
-The company capitalized on the excellent reputation it had developed by then for its dredging equipment.
-Mobile Pulley's involvement with the dredging activity throughout the world also helped affirm the company's reputation for service, leading to more work in exotic locations abroad.
-Having the unique ability to design and manufacture complete systems helped the company win some very prestigious contracts.
-Despite its success in the dredging field, Mobile Pulley has not forgotten its heritage as a foundry and machine shop, and continues to participate in industrial projects as well.
+By 1970, the company expanded internationally in the European and Middle Eastern dredging markets.
+This growth led to one of the most successful periods in the company's history, during which the steel industry also became a significant customer for Mobile Pulley.
+The company capitalized on the excellent reputation it had developed by that time for its dredging equipment.
+Mobile Pulley's involvement with dredging activities worldwide further solidified the company's reputation for service, resulting in more work in exotic locations abroad.
+Its unique ability to design and manufacture complete systems helped the company secure several prestigious contracts.
+Despite its success in the dredging field, Mobile Pulley has not forgotten its heritage as a foundry and machine shop, and it continues to engage in industrial projects as well.

 2003